jake-knerr/chess/README.md

 #### When Prettier gives one the option:

 - **Prefer placing block elements on a new line.**
-- **Prefer placing inline elements (inline as defined by HTML, not CSS) on the same line as their parent element if everything fits within the column width.**
+- **Prefer placing inline elements (inline as defined by HTML) on the same line as their parent element if everything fits within the column width.**

 However, the most important issue is clarity; the chosen format should be clear.